doher/modal-window/README.md

 # modal-box
-how to - css / js modal
+how to do modal box using html / css / js